 Contact Me How to contact me

 Extracts, News, Events.

-My 44th (and doubtless last!) book is now with the publishers.
+My 44th (and doubtless last!) book is being published on July 30th..
 It's called Heaven's Morning and it's an attempt to present the wonderful biblical vision of the Kingdom of Heaven in a way that speaks to modern people, At least it follows on naturally from my last one, At the End of the Day - Enjoying Life in the Departure Lounge'.
 This one is all about the plane's destination!

 There will be a launch event in the Newbury area, to which all are invited, on THURSDAY JULY 28th at 7.30pm in St Nicolas church hall, in the town centre and five minutes from the railway station and the bus station.
 This is being organised by Shoemakers Bookshop, Newbury.
 Refreshments will be served and I shall talk about the book's subject - and be available to sign copies

 I wrote the book because I have found much confusion not only in the public arena but even in churches about what the Christian faith actually teached about Heaven.
 All sorts of daft ideas persist, leading to daft questions - 'How old will we be in heaven?
 Will their be cats (or dogs, or ponies), will I still have back-ache/ my gammy leg/ my poor eye-sight?
 And will we know the football scores?
 I don't answer questions like that (who could?) but I do try to offer a credible and convincing picture of the wonderful Kingdom of heaven, the fulfilled purpose of our Creator for his creatures.

 An excellent project to increase the circulation of Christian books is 'Speaking Volumes'.
 They encourage libraries, churches and schools to make good Christian books as widely available as possible.
 You can see their interesting catalogue and find out about their work at:

 See my article 'Read Any Good Books Lately?' under 'Excerpts, on this web-site.